 To enter our contest:

-Get outside and share with us your best winter scenery photo.
-Enter our contest by uploading your favorite photo to our Facebook page.
+Share your best winter-in-Wisconsin picture with us by uploading one of your photos (photo must have been taken by you in Wisconsin) to our Facebook page.
 We’ll compile all entries into an album and fans will then vote on their favorite.
-The image with the most likes at the end of the voting period will win a $25 Mills Fleet Farm gift card!
+The image with the most likes at the end of the voting period takes home the top prize of a $25 Mills Fleet Farm gift card.

 To enter our contest:

-It's time to get out into our Wisconsin forests and bag the biggest buck!
-Enter the 2016 Kretz Lumber Company’s Big Buck Contest and you could win more than just bragging rights.
+The gun deer season is here and it's time to get out in the woods and bag the biggest buck!
+Enter the 2020 Kretz Lumber Company’s Big Buck Contest and you could win more than just bragging rights.
 Every entrant has a chance to win!

 To enter our contest: